Symmetryagain/gitlabOnce/README.md

 This script is based on **python**.
 Make sure python3 is installed in your system.

+Just run `python main.py` to build a gitlab runner!

 ## For Windows

 Only tested in Windows 10.